-As a minimum, sample and test concrete of each design mix for water to cementitious materials ratio, air content, temperature, slump and compressive strength once per LOT as defined by Table 8.
-When a mix design is used for a different application, the LOT is defined by the application.
+As a minimum, sample and test concrete of each design mix for water to cementitious materials ratio, air content, temperature, slump and compressive strength once per LOT as defined by Table 7.
 When more than one concrete production facility is used for the same mix design, describe the method of sampling, testing and LOT numbering in the QC Plan.
 The Engineer will randomly verify one of every four consecutive LOTs of each design mix based on a random number generator.
 The Department may perform Independent Verification testing to verify compliance with specification requirements.
 All QC activities, calculations, and inspections will be randomly confirmed by the Department.

-TABLE 8
+TABLE 7

 Class Concrete Maximum LOT Size

-Ι one day's production
+one day's production

 I (Pavement) 250 lane ft, or one day's production, whichever is less

-II, II (Bridge Deck), III, IV, V (Special), V, VI $50 \text{ yd}^3$ , or one day's production, whichever is less
+II, II (Bridge Deck), III, IV, V (Special), V, V1 50 yd 3 , or one day's production, whichever is less

-IV (Drilled Shaft) 50 yd , or two hours between placements, whichever is less
+IV (Drilled Shaft) 50 yd 3 , or two hours between placements, whichever is less

 III (Seal) Each Seal placement

-346-9.2.1 Reduced Frequency for Acceptance Tests: When ten consecutive strength test results from the same mix design for a Class IV or higher class of concrete are produced at the same concrete production facility, on a given Contract have all been verified and have attained an average strength greater than two standard deviations above the specified minimum, then the LOT may represent a maximum production quantity of 100 yd.
-When five consecutive strength test results from the same mix design for a mix design lower than a Class IV is produced at the same concrete production facility on a given Contract have all been verified and have attained an average strength greater than two standard deviations above the specified minimum, the LOT may represent a maximum production quantity of 100 yd.
+346-9.2.1 Reduced Frequency for Acceptance Tests: When ten consecutive strength test results from the same mix design for a Class IV or higher class of concrete are produced at the same concrete production facility, on a given Contract have all been verified and have attained an average strength greater than two standard deviations above the specified minimum, then the LOT may represent a maximum production quantity of 100 cubic yards.
+When five consecutive strength test results from the same mix design for a Class III or lower class of concrete is produced at the same concrete production facility on a given Contract have all been verified and have attained an average strength greater than two standard deviations above the specified minimum, the LOT may represent a maximum production quantity of 100 cubic yards.

-The average of the consecutive compressive strength test results, based on the class of concrete, can be established using historical data from a previous Department project.
+The average of the consecutive compressive strength test results, based on the class of concrete, can be established using historical data from the previous project.
 The data must also represent the same prime/subcontractor.
-The tests from the previous Department project must be within the last 60 calendar days or may also be established by a succession of samples on the current project.
+The last tests from the previous job must be within the last 60 calendar days or may also be established by a succession of samples on the current project.
 Only one sample can be taken from each LOT.
 Test data must be from a laboratory meeting the requirements of Section 105.
-Submit the test data to the Engineer and obtain Department approval before beginning reduced frequency LOT's.

-If at any time a strength test is not verified and/or the average strength of the previous ten or five consecutive samples based on the class of concrete described above, from the same mix design and the same production facility is less than the specified minimum plus two standard deviations, the maximum production quantity represented by the LOT will return to 50 yd.
+If at any time a strength test is not verified and/or the average strength of the previous ten or five consecutive samples based on the class of concrete described above, from the same mix design and the same production facility is less than the specified minimum plus two standard deviations, the maximum production quantity represented by the LOT will return to 50 cubic yards.
 In order to reinitiate reduced frequency, a new set of strength test results will be required.